-- A board member must disclose actual/potential conflicts of interest, - The process for disclosure of real or potential conflicts of interest, - A process that governs a board member's involvement in any decisions with which they have a conflict of interest, - The requirement for a register of ongoing interest to provide a record of all potential conflicts, and - A board member should not hold any other official or corresponding administrative position within the organisation at any level that creates a material conflict of interest.
+- A board member must disclose actual/potential conflicts of interest, - The process for disclosure of real or potential conflicts of interest, - A process that governs a board member's involvement in any decisions with which they have a conflict of interest, - The requirement for a register of ongoing interest to provide a record of all potential conflicts, and

+• A board member should not hold any other official or corresponding administrative position within the organisation at any level that creates a material conflict of interest.
 This is to ensure no actual or perceived conflicts of interest.

-It is suggested that calling for a declaration of any conflicts of interest becomes part of the standard meeting opening and are documented in the minutes of the meeting and conflict of interest register.
+It is recommended that calling for a declaration of any conflicts of interest becomes part of the standard meeting opening and are documented in the minutes of the meeting.
+This should be done in conjunction with the development of a conflict of interest register that records the nature of all conflicts and their date of declaration.